Atlas7/opencv_python_tutorials/image_processing_in_opencv/image_gradients/README.md

 - Both positive and negative slopes are now picked up.
 For instance, the number "1" in the sudoku appears as a line (the left edge that goes from white to black - the negative slope) plus another line (the right edge that goes from black to white - the positive slope).
 - Laplacian method seems ok. e.g. the letter 1 is displayed ok.
+- The Scharr method seems to produce very blurred output comparing with the Sobel method, for some unknown reasons.

 # Conclusion